mdn/content/files/en-us/web/api/sanitizer/index.md

 {{SeeCompatTable}}{{securecontext_header}}{{DefaultAPISidebar("HTML Sanitizer API")}}

 The **`Sanitizer`** interface of the {{domxref('HTML Sanitizer API')}} provides methods to sanitize untrusted strings of HTML, {{domxref("Document")}} and {{domxref("DocumentFragment")}} objects.
-After sanitization, unwanted elements or attributes are removed, and the returned objects can safely be inserted into a document’s DOM.
+After sanitization, unwanted elements or attributes are removed, and the returned objects can safely be inserted into a document's DOM.

 A **`Sanitizer`** object is also used by the {{domxref('Element.setHTML()')}} method to parse and sanitize a string of HTML, and immediately insert it into an element.